FerretDB/FerretDB/CONTRIBUTING.md

 let's not fight over it.)

 We have an additional integration testing system in another repository: <https://github.com/FerretDB/dance>.

+#### Observability in tests

+Integration tests start a debug handler with pprof profiles and execution traces on a random port (to allow running multiple test configurations in parallel).
+They also send telemetry traces to the local Jaeger instance that can be accessed at <http://127.0.0.1:16686/>.

 ### Code style and conventions